Worst singularities of plane curves of given degree: Introduction

 \begin{question} What is the \emph{worst} singularity that $C_d$ can have at $P$? \end{question}

 Denote by $m_P$ the multiplicity of the curve $C_d$ at the point $P$, and denote by $\mu(P)$ the Milnor number of the point $P$.
-If I use $m_P$ to measure the singularity of $C_d$ at the point $P$, then a union of $d$ lines passing through $P$ is an answer to Question~\ref{question:plane-curves-old}, since $m_P\leqslant d$, and $m_P=d$ if and only if $C_d$ is a union of $d$ lines passing through $P$.
-If I use the Milnor number $\mu(P)$, then the answer would be the same, since $\mu(P)\leqslant(d-1)^2$, and $\mu(P)=(d-1)^2$ if and only if $C_d$ is a union of $d$ lines passing through $P$.
-Alternatively, I can use the number
+If we use $m_P$ to measure the singularity of $C_d$ at the point $P$, then a union of $d$ lines passing through $P$ is an answer to Question~\ref{question:plane-curves-old}, since $m_P\leqslant d$, and $m_P=d$ if and only if $C_d$ is a union of $d$ lines passing through $P$.
+If we use the Milnor number $\mu(P)$, then the answer would be the same, since $\mu(P)\leqslant(d-1)^2$, and $\mu(P)=(d-1)^2$ if and only if $C_d$ is a union of $d$ lines passing through $P$.
+Alternatively, we can use the number